Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 2. Slows down runoff: Even when water does drain off, it moves more slowly which helps to reduce the peak volume entering sewers at once.
 This is called peak flow delay.
 That’s a huge benefit during intense storm events.

-3. Filters pollutants Naturally: when the rain passes through the vegetation and substrate it gets partially filtered out.
+3. Filters pollutants naturally: when the rain passes through the vegetation and substrate it gets partially filtered out.
 Heavy metals, dust and other surface pollutants get removed before water exits into drains.

 4. Reduces sewer Overflow Events: Many old cities have outdated and combined sewer systems that are not effective.
 The vegetation helps to avoid raw sewage discharges during storms, keeping water bodies cleaner.

 5. Protects Building lifespan: Green roofs reduce pooling, leaking and damages to waterproof membranes by managing water directly on the rooftop.
-It also helps in lowering long term building maintenance costs.
+It also helps in lowering long-term building maintenance costs.

 Why sponge city rooftop systems matter more ?

-According to DC Department of Energy & Environment‘s report, A typical green roof in Washington D.C. retains about 15 gallons of stormwater per square foot annually—roughly 630,000 gallons per acre each year.
+According to the DC Department of Energy & Environment‘s report, A typical green roof in Washington D.C. retains about 15 gallons of stormwater per square foot annually—roughly 630,000 gallons per acre each year.

 According to the City of Philadelphia’s official stormwater manual, an extensive green roof with 4 inches of growing media typically retains up to 55% of annual rainfall in the region.